na2axl/G.R.I.D/README.md

 # G.R.I.D
-Get Responsives elements In your Design
+Get Responsive elements In your Design

 Welcome to G.R.I.D, a simple front-end framework who will help you to create an fully responsive website !